Important Army Days in India: Dates, History & Significance

 Ceremonies are held at:

-Kargil War Memorial in Dras, Ladakh
+Kargil War Memorial loacted at Dras, Ladakh

-Military academies and cantonments across the nation
+Military academies, and military stations across the nation

 3. Vijay Diwas: Remembering India’s 1971 War Victory